Skip to main content

 Did you know?

 If this project has already been deployed to Rill Cloud and credentials have been set for this source, you can use rill env pull to pull these cloud credentials locally (into your local .env file).
-Please note that this may override any credentials that you have set locally for this source.
+Please note that this may override any credentials you have set locally for this source.

 Cloud deployment

-When deploying a project to Rill Cloud (i.e. rill deploy), Rill requires credentials to be passed via the Snowflake connection string as a source configuration dsn field or by passing / updating the credentials directly used by Rill Cloud by running:
+When deploying a project to Rill Cloud (i.e., rill deploy), Rill requires credentials to be passed via the Snowflake connection string as a source configuration dsn field or by passing/updating the credentials used by Rill Cloud directly by running:

 rill env configure